viktormiok/featureSelection4multiOmicsIntegration/README.md

 **Network Models:** GGM visualised relationships and communities among features, identifying hubs and highly connected variables.

 **Pathway Analysis:** Gene Ontology (GO) profiling was performed for selected features, using clusterProfiler and multiMiR.
 [Zhuang_202...ter thesis | PDF]

+# Discussion

+The thesis compares the overlap and differences in selected features across methods.
+Supervised and unsupervised approaches often select distinct sets of features, with multi-omics-aware methods providing more balanced selections across datasets.
+The workflow demonstrates the importance of method choice and external information in multi-omics feature selection.
+[Zhuang_202...ter thesis | PDF]